FIVE-YEAR REBOOT: The battle for ‘the Narrowest Street in Europe’ is on.

 Unsurprisingly for some, the French, German and English signage, each ‘own up’ to the claim, theirs is ‘the narrowest street in the world’, the search can stop now.
 Though less about ‘claiming’ the Swedes could join in too, should they wanna.
 Strada Sforii was until recently labeled the 3-rd in line.
 More recently it has been promoted (or maybe relegated) to ‘the narrowest street in Eastern Europe’ in common parlance.
 This obviously sets Strada Sforii apart from the rest of the Euro club!
 And… we have Canada and China in the mix too as fresh contenders.

 To clarify the size-matters debacle, in this case the smaller the passage the bigger the claim, Strada Sforii has proven a street is more than the narrow sum of its parts.
 It represents a spirit shaped by visits, occurrences and happenings and what could occur on the street throughout time.
 The enjoyment and excitement one derives from walking down Strada Sforii is something can’t be easily quantified.
-It adds a lot to its pull-power and image, that few would choose to ignore unless you dogmatically believe what the west has to offer is the best – and we don’t refer to claims, signage and marketing.
+It adds a lot to its pulling-power and image, that few would choose to ignore unless you dogmatically believe what the West has to offer is the best – and we don’t refer to claims, signage and marketing.

 Simply put, a very short in length narrow street in France or Germany or a brick wall alleyway in Exeter or Beijing, cannot offer the same memorable experience our long narrow street in Brasov, Transylvania, would.
 The random pics from our Collections are here to prove it.